FAQ

 Do Doulas Only Attend Home Births?

+All that being said, we respect everyone’s right to choose what feels right for them and their unique family and know that home birth isn’t the right choice for everyone.
 We view hospitals as a tool in the birth toolkit, just like every other medical intervention at our disposal.
 In certain scenarios, for very real reasons (including a birther’s uninfluenced intuition telling them to go in), the hospital is the appropriate place for people to birth their babies.
 When this happens, we walk into hospitals with gratitude and appreciation.